Polarization and multiscale structural balance in signed networks: Introduction

 \section{Introduction}

-Networks are used in many branches of science and engineering for modeling complex relational systems.
-Depending on properties of systems they represent, they may be undirected (ties are bidirectional) or directed and weighted (ties have weights which usually indicate strength) or unweighted~\cite{newmanNetworks2018}.
-A particular variant are signed networks, in which ties are either positive or negative and so can be used to model valenced relations such as liking and disliking or alliances and war~\cite{doreianPartitioningApproachStructural1996,teixeiraEmergenceSocialBalance2017,estradaWalkbasedMeasureBalance2014,kirkleyBalanceSignedNetworks2019}.
+Networks are used in many branches of science and engineering for modeling complex systems.
+Depending on the context, they may be undirected (ties are bidirectional) or directed and weighted (ties have weights which usually indicate strength) or unweighted~\cite{newmanNetworks2018}. \revII{Moreover, some networks are signed, or have links that are either positive or negative,} and thus can be used to model valenced relations such as liking and disliking, or alliances and war~\cite{doreianPartitioningApproachStructural1996,teixeiraEmergenceSocialBalance2017,estradaWalkbasedMeasureBalance2014,kirkleyBalanceSignedNetworks2019}.
 Signed networks are commonly used for representing systems capable of polarization, or clustering into groups with positive in-group and negative out-group ties.
 As a result, they have long been important to social scientists interested in polarization and differentiation processes inherent to formation of groups, attitudes and opinions~\cite{wassermanSocialNetworkAnalysis1994,doreianPartitioningApproachStructural1996,denooyLiteraryPlaygroundLiterary1999,schweighoferWeightedBalanceModel2020,nealSignTimesWeak2020}.
 However, signed networks are also used in other disciplines for modeling diverse phenomena such as brain activation~\cite{saberiTopologicalImpactNegative2021}, ecological interactions~\cite{saizEvidenceStructuralBalance2017}, and financial time series~\cite{ferreiraLossStructuralBalance2021}.
 Moreover, it is often not only the signs that matter, but also the weights indicating intensities of particular relations.
 Therefore, principled methods for analyzing signed networks, possibly with weights, are important for many applications.